rcrowther/ssc/README.rst

     ssc

-Nothing should happen.
+Nothing much should happen.
 Nothing is good (complaints are bad).

 Now put a Scala file in there.
 Or two.
 Or a bit of a Scala project.
 Try, ::